 Investment Guidelines at Group and local levels outline the investment universe and limits, including concentration limits, in line with the objectives of the strategic plan.
 They are approved by the Board or Executive Management at Group or local level.

 SCOR has outsourced the implementation of its investment strategy to its asset management company "SCOR Investment Partners SE" and to external asset managers.
 They are provided with the Investment Guidelines.

 Exposures to major risks are monitored on a weekly basis and stress tests measure the impact of parametric or footprint scenarios on the invested assets portfolio.
 These scenarios cover changes in interest rates, inflation, equities, credit spreads and the real estate market.
 Analysis of portfolio sensitivity to major risks is an important management tool which is performed when making portfolio reallocation or hedging decisions.

 In currency and geographic terms, SCOR is mainly exposed to the USD denominated assets with a strong focus on fixed income.
-In terms of business sector, the Group is particularly exposed to Financial Services.
 For more information regarding the principles applied to invest the assets in a prudent manner, see Section B.3.2.4 - Main control activities - Asset Management.

 To better address climate risks and improve the resilience of its invested asset portfolios, SCOR carefully monitors environmental, social and governance (ESG) criteria when managing invested assets, based on exclusions of issuers most exposed to sustainability risks and ESG screening of assets in which the Group invests.